 The Airport is connected with the three major Norwegian cities and the international hubs in Copenhagen and Amsterdam.
 You will also find direct flights to various European destinations.
 The airport has a growing number of destinations and plans to expand to meet the increasing demand for new travel locations.

 The port of Kristiansand has historically been important to the region’s development.
 It is still one of Norway’s busiest, and there are a substantial number of shipping agencies based here.
 Siem Offshore, with more than 600 employees, has a fleet of 56 ships, 9 of them are under construction.
 Ferries offer the fastest way to travel to Denmark by car.
 Unlike other cities, traffic is not a big problem in Kristiansand.
 The construction of new roads and highways in and around the region is shortening driving times and bus services are also available throughout the city and surrounding municipalities.
 Moreover, you will find an impressive offer of national express buses.
 By rail you can take the train to Stavanger or Oslo.

 Southern Norway is the region for festivals.
 During the summer music-festivals are held on several outdoor stages.
 The Quart Festival used to be one of the largest rock and pop festivals in Scandinavia, with previous performers including artists like Slash, Marilyn Manson, David Bowie, The Who and Alicia Keys.
-Other festivals include the Protest Festival, which aims to fight indifference, and the Children’s Film Festival, Palmesus Festival and the highly acclaimed Punkt Festival for live remix concerts.
+Other festivals include the Protest Festival, which aims to fight indifference, the Children’s Film Festival, Palmesus Festival and the highly acclaimed Punkt Festival for live remix concerts.

 Kristiansand was recently named the Best Cultural City in Norway, due to its strategic efforts to develop effort a broad range of cultural activities.
 The Kristiansand City Council established the Cultiva Foundation in 2002.
 With an investment of EUR 200 million, the Foundation aims to promote a more dynamic city through innovation, development and competence building within the creative environment of the city.

 Kristiansand Zoo is one of the most popular tourist attractions in Norway.
-The Zoo attracts more than half a million visitors each year.
+The Zoo attracts 900,000 visitors each year.
 In addition to lions, tigers and other spectacular animals, you will find a water theme park, a theatre and other attractions.